battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 When tasked to extract information from a string, most seasoned developers - especially the ones with some kind of Linux background - will resort to regular expressions.
 While regular expressions are incredibly powerful and very well suited for most parsing jobs, with increasing complexity they tend to become very cryptic or even unreadable.

 In functional programming, it's common to use parser combinators that combine small basic parsers to build a complex ruleset.
-Erik Meijers [functional programming MOOC at edX](https://courses.edx.org/courses/DelftX/FP101x/3T2014/) recently covered the topic, closely following Graham Hutton's great book [Programming in Haskell](http://www.cs.nott.ac.uk/~pszgmh/book.html).
+Erik Meijers [functional programming MOOC at edX](https://courses.edx.org/courses/DelftX/FP101x/3T2014/) recently covered the topic.

 Let's see how parser combinators can be used in an (admittedly simple) context.